 In contrast, XGBoost is used to capture more complex, non-linear relationships between features through an iterative process of decision tree construction.
 XGBoost is particularly well-suited for handling high-dimensional data, identifying subtle interactions between features, and mitigating overfitting through regularization techniques.
 This makes it an ideal tool for modeling the relationships between various features and tweet volume.

-The SHAP (SHapley Additive Explanations) analysis is integrated with these machine learning models to provide interpretability and transparency in the predictions.
+The SHAP (Shapley Additive Explanations) analysis is integrated with these machine learning models to provide interpretability and transparency in the predictions.
 SHAP values quantify how much each feature contributes to the model’s output, making it easier to understand which factors are driving the model’s predictions.
 For example, the SHAP Summary Plot for Temporal Features (Figure 2) reveals the impact of time-based features, such as weekends, weekdays, and months, on tweet volume predictions.
 This plot shows that “Is Weekend” has the strongest influence on tweet activity, with tweets posted on weekends contributing significantly to higher tweet volumes.

 Figure 2: SHAP Summary Plot for Temporal Features